smalewski/gsd/README.md

 ```

 Try adding new features to the interpreter, such as `Pairs`, without
-modifying the datatype definition. `pairs.gsd` shows a simple solution.
+modifying the datatype definition. `examples/pairs.gsd` shows a simple solution.

 # The language

-The syntax for expressions and declarations is as follows.
+The syntax for expressions and declarations in GSD are as follows.
 Note that the syntax is indentation sensitive.

 |     |    |                                                                                |                                               |
 | --: | :-: | :----------------------------------------------------------------------------- | :-------------------------------------------- |